 Join My Pilates Tribe

-I am a qualified Trigger Point Pilates teacher and run small group classes from my home studio on a Wednesday morning, as well as a monthly evening class
+I am a qualified Trigger Point Pilates and MELT Method Instructor and I teach small group classes of three people from my home studio on a Wednesday morning,

 Be your best you and come and join the tribe.